syncfusion-content/wpf-docs/wpf/OLAPGrid/How-To/Apply-Formatting-for-Measure-elements.md

 # Apply Formatting for Measure and Value Elements

 The values of measure and value element can be formatted by using the `Format` property of corresponding elements.
-The following types of formats are supported by measure and value elements.
+The following are the format types supported by measure and value elements:

 * Currency
 * Percent